Idaho State Bengals men's basketball

 The Idaho State Bengals men's basketball team represents Idaho State University in the Big Sky Conference in NCAA Division I. Currently led by head coach Ryan Looney, the Bengals play their home games on campus at Reed Gym in Pocatello, Idaho.
-Prior to the 2019–20 season, home games were primarily at Holt Arena, with Reed as a secondary venue.
+Prior to the 2019–20 season, home games were primarily played at the ICCU Dome (formerly known as Holt Arena), with Reed as a secondary venue.
+The Bengals have appeared in eleven NCAA Tournaments, most recently in 1987.